Watch on DIRTVISION

-Below are Answers to some of the most common sprint car questions
+Below are Answers to some of the most common DIRT racing questions

 The World of Outlaws NOS Energy Drink Sprint Car Series is the premier sanctioning body for winged sprint car racing in the world.
 The series was founded by the late Ted Johnson in 1978, giving winged sprint car racers somewhere to compete with uniform rules and guaranteed purse money.

 A World of Outlaws Sprint Car is a purpose-built open-wheel race car that must weigh at least 1,400 pounds with the driver in the car.
 The 410-cubic inch engine is fueled by methanol and produces approximately 900 horsepower.

 Powertrain: In/Out direct drive with quick change rear end

 Chassis: Chrome-moly frame